Khurja: History

 The history of Khurja pottery goes back to around 14th century, when some retreating (wounded) soldiers and commanders from Timur's army decided to remain.
 They had officially established Khurja as a town.
 These men were mainly from the imperial Kheshgi Dynasty of the Mughal Empire, descendants of the Kheshigs, who were senior officials throughout the Empire.

 A number of these soldiers were potters and they brought this craft with them.
 Starting with red clay pottery they moved on to blue glaze and on red clay articles with a white engobe, painted floral designs with cupric oxide and applying a soft glaze containing glass and borax etc.

 During World War II, ban was imposed on various metals for making household utensils and import of ceramic goods was drastically curtailed.
 To meet the demand of ceramic wares mainly for war hospitals, the Government of Uttar Pradesh established a ceramic unit.
 After the war, the factory was closed in 1946 due to lack of demand of its products.
 The factory was equipped with three small kilns, two chimneys and three ball mills.
 Instead of closing the factory completely the Government of Uttar Pradesh converted it into a Pottery Development Centre.

 Industry

 The development activities of U.P.
 Small Industrial Corporation Ltd. resulted in setting up of UPSIC Potteries Ltd. in 1976–77.
 There was a widespread complaint about the efficiency of the UPSIC Potteries Ltd., primarily because of high costs.
 The Government of Uttar Pradesh set up a panel in Nov.1990 to examine the working of the corporation and to consider the proposal of the passing of the commercial activities back to the Pottery Development Centre (Local Office of Directorate of fisheries.)

 Though an industrial region, Khurja lacks the infrastructure for good industry by European standards.
 Since there are often power cuts lasting around eight hours, all factories and most homes have private generators.
 The municipality water supply is insufficient or everybody's need so many have water pumps to extract groundwater.

-Higher education

-NREC College - Originally called Natthimal Ramsahay Edward Coronation, and now called Natthimal Ramsahay Educational Courses, it is one of the oldest colleges in India and offers courses up to PhD level including bachelor and master degrees along with LLB and B.Ed.
-It has also conducted NCC training programs for several decades.
-The College is affiliated to Meerut University and is one of the largest institutes of that university.

-AKP (PG) College - Arya Kanya Pathshala Post Graduate College is a girls' college offering graduate and post graduate degrees.
-The College is affiliated to Meerut University.
-The subjects offered for the degree are: - Graduate: Hindi, English, Sanskrit, Economics, History, Home Science, Music, Political Science - Post Graduate: Hindi and Political Science.

-Seth Gangasagar Jatia Polytechnic - The Polytechnic provides diploma in various fields e.g. Electrical, Mechanical, Civil, Glass & Ceramic Engineering etc. It is the only institute in Uttar Pradesh which facilitates diploma engineering in Glass and Ceramic Engineering.